catherinedevlin/python_learners_glossary/README.rst

 .. _binary:

 Binary
-  A numeric system of base 2, which means it has 2 digits to represent numbers.
+  A numeral system of base 2, which means it has 2 digits to represent numbers.
 As long as you only have two digits, your system can be called binary, but it is conventional to use 0 and 1.